Dads-Taxi/RPi-Midi-Host/Readme.md

 Raspberry Pi as a USB Midi Host for Yamaha DGX-520 Electronic Piano

 A Raspberry Pi running Raspbian can be configured as a USB Midi host, using the ALSA utilities to connect Midi enabled devices to each other.
-There are many websites detailing the necessary steps if you Google it.
+There are many websites detailing the necessary steps.

 The main problem with this method is that the Yamaha DGX-520 works for a few seconds, and then the Midi Interface locks up, requiring a reboot to re-enable it.
 This project is an alternative based on many hours of experimentation.
 It connects two USB Midi devices as inputs to the DGX-520 (no output required), and appears very reliable.
 The code is probably not the most efficient or pretty, soz, but it may provide ideas for a similar project.